phetsims/phet-info/checklists/code_review_checklist.md

 #### **Build and Run Checks**

 - [ ] Does the sim build without warnings or errors?
+- [ ] Does the html file size seem reasonable, compared to other similar sims?
 - [ ] Does the sim start up? (requirejs and built versions)
 - [ ] Does the sim experience any assertion failures? (run with query parameter `ea`)
 - [ ] Does the sim pass a scenery fuzz test? (run with query parameter `fuzzMouse&ea`)